bcarpenter7/blog-react-final/Unit_4/5-react-testing-jest-enzyme/README.md

 We get some feedback from the app that our tests are all passing!

-You can see in `App.test.js` that we only have one test right now: `renders without crashing`.
-We are going to be using Enzyme on top of Jest, so our tests will look different today.
+You can see in `App.test.js` that we only have one test right now.

-Jest comes completely configured within `create-react-app`, so we don't have to do anything else to get it working.
-Let's now set up Enzyme.
+Lets install our packages.

 ```bash
 $ yarn add  @testing-library/react @testing-library/jest-dom @testing-library/user-event jest